 Visual Number Memory

-Most people think they are "bad with numbers," but the real problem is how they try to remember them.
-We repeat digits in our heads — 3-7-9-1-4-2 — until they slip away.
+Most people think they are “bad with numbers,” but the real problem is how they try to remember them.
+We repeat digits in our heads—3-7-9-1-4-2—until they slip away.
 Visual number memory takes a different route.
-Instead of chanting digits, you turn them into images, patterns and scenes, and let your brain's visual system do the heavy lifting.
+Instead of chanting digits, you turn them into images, patterns, and scenes and let your brain’s visual system do the heavy lifting.

 In this guide, we’ll unpack what visual number memory actually is, how it works in the brain, how it differs from classic digit span tests, and the visual techniques used by memory athletes.
 You’ll also get a simple routine you can follow to start training your own visual number memory today.